mastodon/documentation/content/en/user/external.md

 ---
 title: Using Mastodon externally
-description: You can browse and interact on Mastodon from external apps or websites.
+summary: You can browse and interact on Mastodon from external apps or websites.
 menu:
   docs:
     weight: 90